 - Garmin 5" plotter and backup handheld GPS

-- Kenwood TS-450 SSB transceiver and dipole antennas.
-(SSB transceiver removed in 2005.
-I may add a more compact modern unit such as an Icom 706MKIIG or Icom M802)
+- Sony 7600GR shortwave receiver.
+(Kenwood TS-450 SSB transceiver was removed in 2010.
+I may later add a more compact modern unit such as an Icom 706MKIIG or Icom M802)

-- Handheld and base station VHF radios.
-(AIS reciever on upgrade list)
+- Handheld VHF radio and VHF/AIS base station

-- Toshiba notebook PC with back-up electronic charts.
+- HP notebook PC with back-up electronic charts

 - Autohelm digital hand-bearing compass

 - 12 volt handheld halogen spotlight

-- Three 12 volt cabin fans above bunks and head plus one portable fan.
+- Three 12v cabin fans above bunks and head plus one portable fan

 - Henderson MK 5 manual bilge pump

-- Astra IIIb sextant and H.O.
-249 Sight Reduction Tables (no longer used)
+- Davis Mark 25 sextant and H.O.
+249 Sight Reduction Tables (as backup)

 - Legs for standing the boat upright between tides

 - The yuloh, a 16-foot Chinese sampan sculling oar, was retired when I added a 6hp outboard motor

 - Nylon webbing mast ladder